-This pork seasoning is a sweet and smoky flavored rub for chops, tenderloin, roast, and smoked ham.
+This pork rub is a sweet and smoky flavored rub for chops, tenderloin, roast, and smoked ham.
 Make this recipe using just six spices!

 Whether you love the flavors of Tex Mex or the deep south, this pork chop rub is what you have been looking for.
 The touch of cayenne takes it to the next level of amazing.